How To Partition A Hard Drive

 Click ‘Next’ to continue and your new partition will be formatted and assigned the drive letter you requested.
 Close the Computer Management window.

 What Now?
-If you click ‘Start’ and then ‘Computer’ you will see your new data partition with the drive letter you assigned to it e.g. D: drive – you can now use this drive to store all your data like music and documents.
+If you click ‘Start’ and then ‘Computer’ you will see your new data area with the drive letter you assigned to it e.g. D: drive – you can now use this drive to store all your data like music and documents.

-We highly recommend moving your existing files from the Documents, Music, Pictures etc folders on the main Windows C: partition to your new D: partition – this will make it easier to back them up in future and also ensure that if you ever have to format/reinstall Windows on C: you will not lose your documents as well.
+We highly recommend moving your existing files from the Documents, Music, Pictures etc folders on Windows C: to your new D: partition – this will make it easier to back them up in future and also ensure that if you ever have to format/reinstall Windows on C: you will not lose your documents as well.

 What About Windows XP?

 Windows XP computers are likely to be older with small hard drives (80GB or less) which we do not recommend partitioning anyway.
-However, if you have a larger drive, be aware there is no easy partitioning process built into XP – you need to use other software to partition an existing drive.
+However, if you have a larger drive, be aware there is no easy partitioning process built into XP – you need to use other software to split an existing drive.
 The best free software we have used to do this is Gparted – you need to download it as an ISO file and burn it to a CD then boot the computer from the CD.

 We recommend Gparted for Advanced users only.
 If you want to use it, make sure you read the help manual and the how to guides here before using Gparted to ensure you know exactly what you are doing – the process is not that difficult but there is little hand-holding and therefore more risk.

 For example, Vista and 7 protect you by not allowing you to format (delete) your Windows partition by mistake.
-However, Gparted runs from a CD (not Windows) so it will not stop you erasing your entire C: Windows partition (and all your files) if you make the wrong choice!
+However, Gparted runs from a CD (not Windows) so it will not stop you erasing your entire C: Windows (and all your files) if you make the wrong choice!
 It is therefore even more important that you have a full backup of your files if you plan to partition an XP drive.